 Low Larynx Position: For opera singers, the larynx should reside low within the neck in the location where it nestles during a deep inhalation during all singing, regardless of pitch.
 Musical theater and contemporary singers should strive for a neutral larynx position, similar to where it rests during healthy speech patterns.
 In all styles, the neck, tongue and jaw muscles should not contract while singing, and the larynx should not rise with pitch or onset of tone.
 This fundamental principle is taught with high priority at UVAA.

-Mastery of 'Squillo' Through the Gathered Sound or 'Suono raccolto:" The brilliant, ringing quality that allows opera singers to sing unamplified over a large orchestra is known as 'squillo' in Italian.
+Mastery of 'Squillo' Through the Gathered Sound, or 'Suono raccolto:' The brilliant, ringing quality that allows opera singers to sing unamplified over a large orchestra is known as 'squillo' in Italian.
 The teachers of the Italian tradition produced this quality in luxurious amounts in all the great singers.
 In fact, this quality is largely responsible for the great fame of the singers in all ages.
 The great Italian teachers taught that 'squillo' was created by utilizing the position of the 'oo' vowel, particularly when ascending through the upper middle voice and into the top.
 Essentially, singers were trained to constantly maintain an 'oo' position within the pharynx and larynx cavities, while allowing the front of the tongue and jaw to articulate the actual vowel being sung.
-The 'oo' position creates a certain shape within the resonating cavities that amplifies particular harmonics of the voice that carry over orchestral textures.
-Modern teachers often don't exactly understand this concept, and instead favor the idea of placing the voice 'forward' or in the 'masque' for resonance.
-The great singers mentioned in above paragraphs utilized this gathered sound, opting for a more vertical resonance than a forward one.
+The 'oo' position creates a certain shape within the resonating chambers that amplifies particular harmonics of the voice that carry over orchestral textures.
+Modern teachers often favor the idea of placing the voice 'forward' or in the 'masque' for resonance.
+The great singers of the old school utilized this gathered sound, opting for a more vertical resonance than a forward one.
 Contemporary singers have no need to develop this 'squillo' quality since they use microphones.
 As such, forward singing that emphasizes the mouth and nose cavities for resonators is the preferred method for those styles.
 UVAA classical singers typically sing with plenty of 'squillo' and a balance of bright and dark colors.
 They immediately distinguish themselves in competitions and auditions due to this exciting resonance.

-Using Less air, Not More: The Italian tradition emphasized using very little air during singing.
+Using Less Aair, Not More: The Italian tradition emphasized using very little air during singing.
 In fact, air should almost feel as if it were being suspended in a state of inhalation during each phrase.
 High notes do not need more air, rather less air with better compression.
 Proponents of the airflow-based phonation commonly taught today recommend releasing more air through the tone, particularly on higher notes.
 The result is an impure tone with far less resonance.
-Air itself is not resonance and it will not carry into the theater.
+Air that slips through the vocal folds will not result in sound that carries into the theater.
 The principle of using less air applies beautifully in contemporary and theatrical singing.
 Too much air triggers the vocal cords to adopt a thicker configuration in order to resist the extra pressure.
 This disturbs efforts to mix the voice properly or belt with success.
 Less air pressure allows the cords to thin out when singing high, while still maintaining the speechy quality essential in contemporary singing.
 UVAA singers of all styles are taught this incredible principle of breath management.